ethereum-optimism/optimism/specs/rollup-node.md

 [calling-exec-engine]: #building-the-L2-block-with-the-execution-engine

-The Optimistic Ethereum [execution engine] is specified in the [Execution Engine Specification].
+The Optimism [execution engine] is specified in the [Execution Engine Specification].

 [Execution Engine Specification]: exec-engine.md